Faithlife/styled-ui/catalog/slider/variations.md

 ### Note on background colors

 The slider component expects a white background to create the sections of inactive track that cover the blue gradient.
-If your slider is not on a white background, use the `styleOverrides` prop to indicate the background color.
+If your slider is not on a white background, use the `backgroundColor` (or `bg`) prop to indicate the correct background color.

 ```react
 showSource: true